Free Settler or Felon

 Master William Ascough

-Surgeon Superintendent George Clayton
+Surgeon George Clayton

 Convicts and passengers of the Competitor identified in the Hunter Valley Region

-The Competitor was launched at Whitby in 1813.
+The ship Competitor was launched at Whitby in 1813.
 She made two voyages bringing convicts to Australia.
-This voyage to Van Diemen's Land in 1823 with male convicts and New South Wales in 1828 with female convicts.
+This voyage to Van Diemen's Land in 1823 with male convicts and to New South Wales in 1828 with female convicts.

 Departure